 This procedure allows the consumer to request Analytics ID "Service Experience" for a particular Application.
 The consumer includes both the Application ID for which the Service Experience is requested and indicates that the Target of Analytics Reporting is "any UE".
 At the same time, for an Application ID, a set of initial QoS parameter combinations per service experience window (e.g. one is for 3<Service MOS<4 and another is for 4<Service MOS<5) is defined in PCF (e.g. by configuration of operator policies) that may be updated based on the Service Experience reported by NWDAF.

-1. Consumer NF sends an Analytics request/subscribe (Analytics ID = Service Experience, Target of Analytics Reporting = any UE, Analytics Filter information = (Application ID, Analytics target period S-NSSAI, DNN, Area of Interest)) to NWDAF by invoking a Nnwdaf_AnalyticsSubscription_Subscribe.
+1. Consumer NF sends an Analytics request/subscribe (Analytics ID = Service Experience, Target of Analytics Reporting = any UE, Analytics Filter information = (Application ID, Analytics target period S-NSSAI, DNN, Area of Interest)) to NWDAF by invoking a Nnwdaf_AnalyticsInfo_Request or a Nnwdaf_AnalyticsSubscription_Subscribe.

 2a.
-NWDAF subscribes the service data from AF in the Table 6.4.2-1 by invoking Nnef_EventExposure_Subscribe or Naf_EventExposure_Subscribe service (Event ID = Service Data, Event Filter information = (Application ID, Area of Interest), Target of Event Reporting = Any UE) as defined TS 23.502 [3].
+NWDAF subscribes the service data from AF in the Table 6.4.2-1 by invoking Nnef_EventExposure_Subscribe or Naf_EventExposure_Subscribe service (Event ID = Service Experience information, Event Filter information = (Application ID, Area of Interest), Target of Event Reporting = Any UE) as defined TS 23.502 [3].

 NOTE 1: In the case of external AF, NEF translates the requested Area of Interest into a list of geographic zone identifier(s) as described in clause 5.6.7.1 of TS 23.501 [2].